zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/stockchart/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the Stock Chart PHP class, server-side wrapper for Kendo UI Stock Chart widget
+page_title: How to use the Stock Chart PHP class, server-side wrapper for Kendo UI Stock Chart widget
 description: Learn how to bind Kendo UI Stock Chart for PHP, handle Kendo UI Stock Chart Events, access an existing chart.
 ---